To complete your language requirement at John Carroll, you have two options:

 2. Begin a new language and take 101 and 102 of that language.

-At John Carroll, we offer courses in nine languages, preparing you for success in a complex world.
+At John Carroll, we offer courses in seven languages, preparing you for success in a complex world.
 Find out more here.

 Great question.
 This is something you should discuss at length with your academic advisor.
 Some questions to consider: